 At the nexus of technology adoption in healthcare stand our nurses.
 Their frequent interactions with patients make them trusted intermediaries – the human touch in an increasingly digital world.
 Hence, the success of any new technology largely hinges on its acceptance by nurses – America’s most trusted profession.

 Many treat the nursing community as an important one to win over, although fewer incorporate this perspective into the design and rollout of a patient solution.
-For example, nursing suggesting a virtual curtain for video feeds can be met with a logical view of why the people viewing the video are nurses just like them.
-Alternatively, it can be integrated with the realization that the nurses are trying to reassure the patient that the system is working for them.
+For example, nursing suggesting a virtual curtain for video feeds can be met with a logical view.
+People viewing the video are nurses just like them.
+Alternatively, it can be integrated with the realization that the nurses are trying to reassure the patient.
+They want to ensure the system is working for them.

 Conclusion